Biazinn/Biazinn/README.md

 - 💞️ I’m looking to collaborate on learning
 - 📫 How to reach me - through email biazinisabela28@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i just started learning
+- ⚡ Fun fact: I want to be a full stack someday

 <!---
 Biazinn/Biazinn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.